Introduction to the University

 Among other research facilities at A&M-Commerce are the laboratories for arts and sciences and the University Farm.

 The Office of Alumni Relations is responsible for maintaining positive relationships between the University and its more than 60,000 alumni.
 The office plans and conducts an array of special events to maintain contacts and recognize alumni, including class and organization reunions, commencement receptions, alumni chapter activities, the Alumni Ambassador Forum, and the annual Homecoming celebration.
 The Alumni Relations Office is housed in the Alumni Center and serves as the headquarters for the Texas A&M University-Commerce Alumni Association and supports the operation of the Association Board of Directors.
 A variety of services are provided to individual alumni and groups.
 This office maintains addresses and other data files on the alumni constituency.
 Records maintained include membership in campus organizations, degrees and majors, biographical data, and employment information.
 All A&M-Commerce graduates are placed automatically on the mailing list of the Alumni Association.
-Alumni Relations also facilitates production of the Pride, the quarterly magazine for alumni and friends of the University.
-Other programs and services include an affinity credit card program, discounted auto and medical insurance for graduates, legacy scholarship for children of alumni, and recognition of alumni for distinguished achievement and service.
+Alumni Relations also facilitates production of the Pride, the semi-annual magazine for alumni and friends.
+Other programs and services include, discounted auto and medical insurance for graduates, legacy scholarships for children of alumni, and recognition of alumni for distinguished achievement and service.

 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Campus Life and Student Development, Assistant Dean of Campus Life and Student Development, Center for Applied Leadership, Judicial Affairs, Residential Living and Learning, and TRIO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Dean of Campus Live and Student Development, Assistant Dean of Campus Live and Student Development, Center for Applied Leadership, Counseling Center, International Student Services, Judicial Affairs, Residential Living and Learning, and TRIO Programs.